Edouard-Legoupil/unhcrdatapackage/README.md

 > -- Stephen Few

 The package conveniently bring together a series of predefined plots in order to improve data literacy and facilitate the creation of __[persuasive data stories](https://edouard-legoupil.github.io/unhcrdatapackage/tuto/tutorial.html)__.
+You can also consult directly the [Data Literacy App](https://rstudio.unhcr.org/Data_Literacy/) created from this package.

 Each plot is created through a function that provides a __recipe__ that creates a re-usable chart in line with a [Divisible Content Strategy](https://www.columnfivemedia.com/divisible-content-strategy-gives-brand-less/).
 Those functions are then rendered through predefined Report templates for Countries or Regions, generated either as html, PDF or PowerPoint presentations.
 You may [enhance the charts story-telling ability](https://edouard-legoupil.github.io/unhcrdatapackage/articles/library.html) by adjusting the message in the title, highlighting specific parts of the data or adding annotation to ease interpretation or provide more contextual background.